5 Step Tutorial Showing How To Sew An Open Seam

 And here’s a photo of an open seam, where the seam allowances has been ‘opened’…

-Now, as most sewing pattern instructions call for seams to be pressed open, this is the term most frequently used.
+Now, as many sewing pattern instructions call for seams to be pressed open, this is the term most frequently used.

 An open seam is used all the time in sewing.
 The most obvious locations: